 About: Disseminated intravascular condition (DIC) is a disease where blood clots form inside the blood vessels which use up the blood’s clotting factors leading to massive bleeding.

-Causes: There are a number of causes of DIC in cats including infection, cancer, inflammatory conditions, heat stroke, snake bite, shock, trauma, heartworm disease.
+Causes: There are several causes of DIC in cats including infection, cancer, inflammatory conditions, heat stroke, snake bite, shock, trauma, heartworm disease.

 Symptoms: Bruising and bleeding under the skin (petechiae), blood in the stool and urine and unexplained bleeding from the mouth, nose and gums.